 Durst Mountain has a special place in our family heritage.
 The core of the current Durst Mountain CWMU was originally a combination of multiple homesteads and purchased property by my Great Grandfather and his brothers.
+So, before I get into Dallen's hunt I'm going to give an abbreviated history of the old Smith family ranch and the big deer that live there.

 Conrad Smith was the first of the Smith's in my lineage to settle in the Morgan valley in the 1800s.
 Conrad had a son named Hyrum and Hyrum built a home that had a barn and chicken coop and other structures on the old highway road in Morgan right at the bottom of Pine Canyon.
 I'm guessing you would call this location North Morgan but the location is close to Stoddard.